SophieSjoberg/ca-prepcourse-3/ruby/the_basics.md

 2.2.2 :006 > name.class
  => String
 ```
-There is many more things we can do with strings and we will be going over them in a separate section.
+There are many more things we can do with strings and we will be going over them in a separate section.

 #### Numbers
 Generally speaking there are two main types of numbers **floats** and **integers** (or `Fixnum`).
 Floats represent real numbers while integers are a subset of the real numbers.
 While floats can be decimal numbers, an integer is written without a fraction or a decimal component.
 Let's have a look at our `age` variable: